 Mr. Henegar’s experience also includes work on highly structured asset lien-based commodity hedging transactions and related intercreditor arrangements, as well as extensive involvement with federal and state guarantee and incentive programs for renewable and alternative energy projects (including the DOE loan guarantee programs and related applications).

-Mr. Henegar is recognized as a leading project finance attorney by Chambers USA, Chambers Global and The Legal 500.
-He is also recommended by The Legal 500 2014 for Energy Transactions.
+Mr. Henegar is recognized as a leading project finance attorney by Chambers USA, Chambers Global and The Legal 500 US.
+He is also recommended by The Legal 500 US 2014 for Energy Transactions.

 Mr. Henegar's experience includes representation of: